Skip to main content

 note

-The available conditions displayed in the next step depend on the type of campaign you create the segment for.
+The available conditions in the next step depend on the campaign type you choose.

 You can also add a description, tags, or choose to use the segment in Audiences.